jrawbits/VisionEval-Wiki-JR/Modules-and-Packages.md

     - CalculateHouseholdDVMT
     - CalculateAltModeTrips

-## Planned Modules to Be Added to Existing VE Packages
+## Planned New Modules to Be Added to Existing VE Packages

   - VESimHouseholds
     - PredictDrivers (module from ODOT RSPM multimodal research project)